News

 I had no choice but to do my digital drawings with the mouse.

 The trick is not to try to draw the lines freehand with the mouse and the pencil tool, but to use the geometric tools, especially the straight line.
-At least with the straight line, you only have to worry about 2 things: the starting point of the line and its end point.
-Thus, the lack of dexterity is no longer an issue.
-It doesn't matter which way you go.

 And with a succession of straight lines, you can simulate a curve.